papykabukanyi/hellobluelender/docs/email-configuration.md

-# Blue Lender Super Admin and Email Configuration
+# Hempire Enterprise Email Configuration and Troubleshooting

-This document explains the super admin role and how email notifications work in the Blue Lender application.
+This document explains email functionality in the Hempire Enterprise application, including SMTP configuration, super admin role, and troubleshooting common email issues.

 ## Super Admin

-The Blue Lender application has a super admin role that is automatically assigned to the account that matches the SMTP configuration email address (`SMTP_USER` environment variable).
+The Hempire Enterprise application has a super admin role that is automatically assigned to the account that matches the SMTP configuration email address (`SMTP_USER` environment variable).
 This super admin:

 1. Has full access to all system functions
 2. Can add/remove other admin users